OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     onevcenter import_defaults -o datastores -h 0

-This will import all datastores related to the imported OpenNebula host with ID: 0.
+This will import all datastores related to the imported OpenNebula Host with ID: 0.

 - [Sunstone] Click on the first checkbox at the corner of the table.